Gas turbine modular helium reactor

-The Gas Turbine Modular Helium Reactor (GT-MHR) is a class of nuclear fission power reactor designed that was under development by a group of Russian enterprises (OKBM Afrikantov, Kurchatov Institute, VNIINM and others), an American group headed by General Atomics, French Framatome and Japanese Fuji Electric.
-It is a helium cooled, graphite moderated reactor and uses TRISO fuel compacts in a prismatic core design.
+The Gas Turbine Modular Helium Reactor (GT-MHR) was a nuclear reactor design that was under development by a group of Russian enterprises (OKBM Afrikantov, Kurchatov Institute, VNIINM and others), an American group headed by General Atomics, French Framatome, and Japanese Fuji Electric.
+It is a helium-cooled, graphite-moderated reactor and uses TRISO fuel compacts in a prismatic core design.
 The power is generated via a gas turbine rather than via the more common steam turbine.

 A conceptual design was produced by 1997, and it was hoped to have a final design by 2005, and a prototype plant commissioning by 2010.

 Construction

 The core consists of a graphite cylinder with a radius of 4 m and a height of 10 m which includes 1 m axial reflectors at top and bottom.
 The cylinder allocates three or four concentric rings, each of 36 hexagonal blocks with an interstitial gap of 0.2 cm.
 Each hexagonal block contains 108 helium coolant channels and 216 fuel pins.
 Each fuel pin contains a random lattice of TRISO particles dispersed into a graphite matrix.
 The reactor exhibits a thermal spectrum with a peak neutron energy located at about 0.2 eV.
 The TRISO fuel concept allows the reactor to be inherently safe.
 The reactor and containment structure is located below grade and in contact with the ground, which serves as a passive safety measure to conduct heat away from the reactor in the event of a coolant failure.